bytescout/ByteScout-SDK-SourceCode/BarCode SDK/C#/Generate Barcode from Service/WindowsService/README.md

 ## How to generate barcode from service for windows service in C# with ByteScout Barcode SDK

-### How to generate barcode from service in C# with easy ByteScout code samples to make windows service.
-Step-by-step tutorial
+### Tutorial: how to generate barcode from service for windows service in C#

-Sample source codes below will show you how to cope with a difficult task, for example, windows service in C#.
-ByteScout Barcode SDK was made to help with windows service in C#.
-ByteScout Barcode SDK is the robost SDK that generates high quality barcode images and pdf.
-Can generate all popular types of barcodes from QR Code, Code 39, Code 128, UPC, GS1, GS-128, PDF417, Datamatrix to more exotic barcode types.
-Fully customizable fonts, colors, print sizes.
-Includes special functions to ensure output quality, and tools for adding barcodes to new or existing pdf files and images.
+Every ByteScout tool contains example C# source codes that you can find here or in the folder with installed ByteScout product.
+Windows service in C# can be implemented with ByteScout Barcode SDK.
+ByteScout Barcode SDK is the robost library (Software Development Kit) that is designed for automatic generation of high-quality barcodes for printing, electronic documents and pdf.
+All popular barcode types are supported from Code 39 and Code 129 to QR Code, UPC, GS1, GS-128, Datamatrix, PDF417, Maxicode and many others.
+Provides support for full customization of fonts, colors, output and printing sizes.
+Special tools are included to verify output quality and printing quality.
+Can add generated barcode into new or existing documents, images and PDF.

-C# code samples for C# developers help to speed up the application's code writing when using ByteScout Barcode SDK.
-Follow the instruction and copy - paste code for C# into your project's code editor.
-Writing C# application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.
+C# code snippet like this for ByteScout Barcode SDK works best when you need to quickly implement windows service in your C# application.
+Open your C# project and simply copy & paste the code and then run your app!
+Further enhancement of the code will make it more vigorous.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for C# and other programming languages are available.
+ByteScout free trial version is available for FREE download from our website.
+Programming tutorials along with source code samples are included.

 ## Contact Customer Support